devsecops/bootcamp/Week-3/labs/LAB-1.md

 Default output format [None]: json
  ```

-## Assume Deployment Admin in Target Account
+## Assume a Role in Target Account

-Use AWS STS to assume as deployment-admin into the target account.
+Use AWS STS to assume the role of DeploymentAdmin (DA) into the target account.

 First set your AWS_USERNAME environment variable.

 ```
 echo "export AWS_USERNAME=INSERT_YOUR_USERNAME_HERE" >> ~/.bash_profile